AgenaTrader/AgenaScript-documentation/sources/hints_and_advice.md

 # Hints & Advice

 ## Bar Numbering Within the Chart
-The following example demonstrates the usage of the plot method and the properties of the [*ChartControl*](#chartcontrol) object.
+The following example demonstrates the usage of the plot method and the properties of the [*Chart*](#chart) object.

 ![Bar Numbering Within the Chart](./media/image30.png)

 **Note:**
-For demonstration purposes, each time Paint is called up within the “Bar Numbering” section, “New” and “Dispose” will also be called up multiple times.
+For demonstration purposes, each time Paint is called up within the "Bar Numbering" section, "New" and "Dispose" will also be called up multiple times.
-From a performance point of view, this solution can be better implemented by using constant variable declarations and calling up “Dispose” within the OnTermination statement.
+From a performance point of view, this solution can be better implemented by using constant variable declarations and calling up "Dispose" within the OnDispose statement.
 ```cs
 using System;
 using System.Collections.Generic;